sunshowers/rustconf-2023-signals/README.md

 ## License

-The code in this repository was originally written by me (Rain) and is licensed under [CC0-1.0](https://creativecommons.org/share-your-work/public-domain/cc0/).
+The code in this repository was originally written by me (Rain).
+Copyright has been waived to the greatest extent possible, as specified by [CC0-1.0](https://creativecommons.org/share-your-work/public-domain/cc0/).
 (However, note that if you distribute a version of the download-manager binary, the licenses of the upstream crates used will prevail.)